 The fundamental problem, however, is to assemble the joint and accurately achieve the required initial preload in the fastener.
 A number of methods are available for controlling or achieving the preload during assembly.
 These are discussed in this section.

 The methods described are generally amenable to theoretical analysis, and where relevant this is included.
-It should be noted that, although apparently simple, the bolted joint is extremely complex.
+It is important to note that, although apparently simple, the bolted joint is extremely complex.
 Simple theoretically "correct" methods suffer from inaccuracies, some quite subtle.
 The accuracy of the analysis depends on the specification of materials and geometrical parameters, which in practice are impossible to specify without resorting to empirical data derived from tests on actual or representative joints.
-Friction data for some commons joint materials are given in Appendix CAnnex C.
+Friction data for some commons joint materials are given in Annex C.

 This section relates to the method of torque tightening, which is the most common method of tightening threaded fasteners.
 Other methods intended for obtaining more precise preload during tightening are presented in Section 12.